Skip to main content

 SF=Rp0.2min/σred,B1.0S_F=R_{p0.2\min}/\sigma_{red,B}\ge1.0

-For checking the alternating stress, the stress amplitude must be determined with the stress occurring with minimum and maximum axial force.
-General:
+For verification of the alternating stress, the stress amplitude must be determined with the stress occurring with minimum and maximum axial force.
+Centered:

 σa=FSAo-FSAu2AS\sigma_a=\frac{F_{SAo}-F_{SAu}}{2A_S}